Linda A. Halliday

 Linda A. Halliday was appointed as Deputy Inspector General of the Department of Veterans Affairs on July 6, 2015, after serving nearly 3 years as the Assistant Inspector General for Audits and Evaluations Division within the Veterans Affairs Office of Inspector General.

 As Assistant Inspector General for Audits and Evaluations, Mrs. Halliday directed the national audit and evaluation program, encompassing a network of geographically dispersed field and headquarters staff.
-Under her leadership, the Office of Audits and Evaluations (OAE) provided oversight to over 150 health care facilities, $80 billion in veterans' entitlement program benefits paid annually through 56 VA Regional Offices and 150 national cemeteries.
-During her 23 years with OAE, Mrs. Halliday has successfully led the organization through some of the largest scandals faced within the Federal government and especially within the Department of Veterans Affairs including the alleged deaths of veterans awaiting access to health care services in Phoenix, VA, abuses and mismanagement of VA conferences and the largest information security breach and data loss involving 26.6 million veterans’ records.
+Under her leadership, the Office of Audits and Evaluations (OAE) provided oversight to over 150 health care facilities, $80 billion in veterans' entitlement program benefits paid annually through 56 VA Regional Offices and 134 national cemeteries.
+During her 23 years with OAE, Mrs. Halliday successfully led the oversight of VA programs and operations addressing some of the largest scandals faced within the Federal government and especially within the Department of Veterans Affairs (VA) including the alleged deaths of veterans awaiting access to health care services in Phoenix, VA, abuses, mismanagement of VA conferences, and the largest information security breach and data loss involving 26.6 million veterans' records.

 Working in varied and progressively more responsible positions for 3 decades of public service, Mrs. Halliday has worked at the Department of Veteran Affairs, the Department of Health and Human Services, the Public Health Service, and the Defense Contract Audit Agency.
 She began her VA career managing financial management activities at the VA Medical Centers in East Orange, NJ, and Brooklyn, NY in 1975.
 She also served as the Chief Financial Officer for a privately held company.